Killing Eve’s Villanelle Was Inspired By This Real-Life Female Killer

-Quite like Eve (Sandra Oh), I can't tell if I'm terrified or charmed by Killing Eve's Villanelle (Jodie Comer).
+Not unlike Eve (Sandra Oh), I can't tell if I'm terrified or charmed by Killing Eve's Villanelle (Jodie Comer).
 One minute she's smiling at a young child in an ice cream shop, the next she's smashing their sundae on the floor.
-Whether it's love or hate, I'm hypnotised, and it's not just because of Comer's incredible performance, but also the research done by creator Phoebe Waller-Bridge ahead of the BAFTA award winning first season.
+Whether it's love or hate, I'm hypnotized, and it's not just because of the incredible acting by Comer, but also the research done by creator Phoebe Waller-Bridge ahead of the first season.

-The second season of the hit show drops this Sunday in America (we're still waiting for our UK release date) and ahead of the release, Waller-Bridge spoke about how the 14-time BAFTA-nominated show came together — and it starts with something to which all true-crime fans can relate.
+Season 2 of the BBC America hit drops this Sunday, so Waller-Bridge spoke about how the 14-time BAFTA-nominated show came together — and it starts with something to which all true-crime fans can relate.

 Advertisement